tianyic/only_train_once_personal_footprint/README.md

 # Only Train Once: A One-Shot Neural Network Training And Pruning Framework

+## Note: OTO v1 will be deprecated soon.
+A brand new OTO v2 will be released.

 This repository is the Pytorch implementation of [Only Train Once (OTO): A One-Shot Neural Network Training And Pruning Framework](https://papers.nips.cc/paper/2021/hash/a376033f78e144f494bfc743c0be3330-Abstract.html), appearing in NeurIPS 2021.

 <img width="1105" alt="overview" src="https://user-images.githubusercontent.com/8930611/144922447-843b6a40-4fa3-4af7-85d0-62cc43d1b4ca.png">